 Video Tour of the New House

-We are six months into building our new 2 bedroom 2 bath house in Northern Nicaragua at Brisas Del Alma in Aposentillo, and it’s just about done!
-All we’re missing is a few little details that should be complete within … Continue reading
+We are six months into building our new 2 bedroom 2 bath house in Northern Nicaragua at Brisas Del Alma in Aposentillo, and it's just about done!
+All we're missing is a few little details that should be complete within the next couple of weeks, but the good news is that we'll be moving in …

 House in Progress Tour

 In Part 2 of our Nesting in Nicaragua series, Holly is one week shy of being six months pregnant and the house has been under construction for five months.
-The roof is mostly on and you can start to get … Continue reading
+The roof is mostly on and you can start to get a feel for what the house will look like.
+Take a tour of the interior …

 Our Caretaker’s House at Brisas Del Alma

-Ok, I know you can barely see the house in this picture, but it’s just such a classic shot of me telling the dogs that they cannot eat our caretaker’s pet squirrel “Simon” (named for one of the chipmunks).
-You … Continue reading
+Ok, I know you can barely see the house in this picture, but it's just such a classic shot of me telling the dogs that they cannot eat our caretaker's pet squirrel "Simon" (named for one of the chipmunks).
+You can see a tiny bit of the house that our caretaker will move into once …

 Planting Non-GMO Corn and Beginning to Build at Brisas

 We are the proud owners of Lot #22 at Brisas Del Alma in Aposentillo, Northern Nicaragua.
-Since buying our lot a few months ago we’ve started making some improvements.
+Since buying our lot a few months ago we've started making some improvements.
 The fence and some tree planting came first.
-Now we’ve hooked … Continue reading
+Now we've hooked into the community water, have planted some non GMO corn and have begun building our …

 Finding Fallen Wood